cocos/cocos-docs/en/scripting/basic-node-api.md

 ### Access child node

-- `this.node.children` will return all child nodes of current node.<br>
+- `this.node.children` will return all child nodes of current node.
 - `this.node.childrenCount` will return the number of child nodes.

 **Notice** the above API will only count direct children, not grand children.